jylisadoney/intro-excel/8-advanced.md

 Data validation in Excel is used to restrict what can be entered into a cell.

+These first three steps are the same for any data validation.
 * Click to highlight the cell(s) where you want to add validation
 * Navigate to the `Data` tab and the `Data Tools` section
 * Hover and click the `Data Validation` icon

-These first three steps work for any data validation.

 ## Restrict data entry to whole numbers within limits
+* Click to highlight the cell(s) where you want to add validation
+* Navigate to the `Data` tab and the `Data Tools` section
+* Hover and click the `Data Validation` icon
 * In the `Settings` tab:
   * Set the `Allow` drop-down box to `Whole number`
   * Set the `Data` drop-down box to `between`